Homeland security full program information

 If law enforcement is within your scope of interest, you’ll find that there are many jobs available in local, state, and federal law enforcement agencies.
 Some popular jobs include:

-These dedicated professionals are responsible for collecting evidence from crime scenes, responding to emergency and non-emergency calls, and patrolling neighborhoods.
+These dedicated professionals are responsible for, responding to emergency and non-emergency calls, and patrolling neighborhoods.
 They also interview victims, investigate crimes, arrest suspects, and write detailed daily reports.